-In addition to assets, the statement of financial position and or balance sheet will sometimes report a separate section for deferred outflows of resources.
+In addition to assets, the statement of net position and or balance sheet will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-No deferred outflows of resources affect the governmental funds financial statements in the current year.
+The deferred outflows of resources affecting the statement of net position in the current year include the deferred amount on refunding.
+The deferred amount on refunding represents the difference between the reacquisition price and the net carrying amount of the old debt on the current year's advance refunding.

-In addition to liabilities, the statement of financial position and or balance sheet will sometimes report a separate section for deferred inflows of resources.
+In addition to liabilities, the statement of net position and or balance sheet will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The deferred inflows of resources affecting the governmental funds financial statements in the current year include unavailable revenues related to property taxes.
+The deferred inflows of resources affecting the governmental funds financial statements in the current year include unavailable revenues related to delinquent property taxes.